 The BIT ELD device offers simple mandate compliance with a major perk; no contract and no monthly fees.

 No Monthly Fees

-Blue Ink Technology’s new BIT ELD is one of the relatively few devices on the market to adopt a radically new pricing model: no ongoing monthly fees.
+Blue Ink Technology’s BIT ELD is one of the relatively few devices that have no ongoing monthly fees.
 You purchase the device itself for $295 upfront and that’s it.
 No contract, no monthly costs.

-This is particularly appealing for independent drivers and small fleets hoping to circumvent the ongoing service plans required by most electronic log vendors.
-The pay-once pricing policy makes BIT dramatically cheaper in the long run than nearly any other device on the market.
+This is particularly appealing for owner-operators and small fleets hoping to circumvent the ongoing service plan required by most vendors.
+The ability to pay just for the device makes this ELD device dramatically cheaper in the long run.

-Like most other BYOD solutions out there, you buy a device from Blue Ink that plugs straight into your truck’s diagnostic port, then pair it with your own smartphone or tablet via Bluetooth, for which a cellular data plan is necessary.
+Like most other BYOD solutions out there, you buy a device from Blue Ink that plugs straight into your truck’s diagnostic port.
+Simply pair it with your own smartphone or tablet via Bluetooth.

 BIT also offers simple ELD mandate compliance, without unnecessary add-ons.
 The free driver app can be downloaded on Android or iOS devices.
 Signing up for an account is quick and stress-free, and the app itself is simple to navigate.